 Can you prevent a brain injury by angling your head and neck a specific way?

 When faced with an impending collision, the first instinct for many is to tense up and attempt to stabilize your body before the impact.
 This is especially true for football players who are told to tense their body to make a strong tackle without getting injured.
 However, new research from Stanford University suggests this technique may actually be ineffective or even dangerous.
+You can hire a Personal Injury Lawyer in case there is need for legal help.

 According to findings published in IEEE Transactions on Biomedical Engineering, tensing your next has little influence on a person’s chance for a head injury after a collision.
 Rather, the most important factor determining how likely a person is to experience a brain injury may be the angle of their head and neck at the moment of impact.